Get Fit by Shopping Smart

 Walk by the specials at the entrance.
-You're more likely to spend money at the beginning of your trip than the end.
+You're more likely to spend money at the beginning of your trip than at the end.
 That's why candy, plants, wines and other promotional items crowd the front door.
 They know your resistance is lower and you're more likely to put them in the cart.
 Ignore the specials and walk to the things on your list.
 If you want to check out the sales, do it at the end of your trip while you're waiting in line to check-out.

 Shop from the right side of the store and move to your left.
 The majority of people are right-handed and are inclined to move from left to right.
 That's why most stores put their most frequently visited departments furthest from the entrance.
-They often design a right hand loop pattern that passes you by the specials and high profit items first.
+They often design a right-hand loop pattern that passes you by the specials and high-profit items first.
 It's the long way through the store.

 If you start on the right and move left, you'll get the essentials you need quicker.
 Remember, the less time you spend in the store, the less likely you'll buy junk food you don't need.

 Skip the aisles in the middle of the store.
-The freshest and healthiest merchandise almost always lie around the edges.
+The freshest and healthiest merchandise almost always lies around the edges.
 They put the fresh stuff there because it's easier to restock the perimeter on a daily or weekly basis.
 Only venture into the inner aisles when you have specific items on your list to buy.